 Below is how I would do a quick tech maturity level estimate.
 Just a quick note on what I mean by “is present” below: this is not easy to quantify.
 But I’d argue that “1 item” in a category is not enough.
 Still, going “from zero to one” in a category is interesting.
 For example, when you see the first venture investment in a topic, you should probably start paying attention.
 This may signal the beginning of a “phase shift” into a higher maturity level.

 Mature If your topic is present in at least two of... - Venture capital investments - Market estimates - Mainstream industry news - Clinical trials, Phase 4 If your topic is in none of the data sets above, move to Intermediate.
 Intermediate If your topic is present in at least one of... - Venture capital investments - Technology licensing - Patents If your topic is in none of these data sets, move on to Research-Stage.
 Research-Stage If your topic is present in one or both of... - Scientific publications - Funded research projects ...but nowhere else.
 Hype (we added this level) If your topic is present in one or both of... - Venture capital investments - Technology blogs ...but nowhere else (particularly not in scientific publications).

 That’s it, really.
 For the method above, we have also made a checklist.
 You can see the checklist in our Technical FAQ.
 And in our article on “green hydrogen”, you can see how we apply the method to various technologies for making green hydrogen.

-If you like to try out Mergeflow and do a tech maturity assessment of your topics, you can sign up for a free trial by clicking here.
+Would you like to try out Mergeflow and do a tech maturity assessment of your topics?
+Sign up for a free trial by clicking here.